tozny/e3db-python/README.md

 #### Search Count Restraints

-You aren't limited to a specific number of searches, however for single a single search the maximum amount of records returned in a single result page is 1000, and exceeding this limit will by reject your request.
-Pagination as shown above can be used to grab more than 1000 records.
+You aren't limited to a specific number of searches, however for a single search the maximum page size is 1000.
+Requesting for a larger page size than 1000 (`count=1001`) will result in a HTTP 400 Bad Request.
+The pagination example, shown above, can be used to grab more than 1000 records overall.

 ```
 query = Search(count=1000)